johlju/DscResource.Serverless/README.md

 that are not allowed in an URL, like = or \ should be replaced with %3D or %2F respectively). https://<hostname>.azurewebsites.net/api/relabeler?code=<token>&DebugFunction=true

-Deploy to RG 'labopscalyx2 in the existing function Relabeler.
+Deploy to RG 'labopscalyx2 in the existing function hostname.